eiBoard-Company/eiBoard/SoftwareRequirementsSpecification.md

 Green is everything users can modify.
 Yellow is used for functionalities users can not alter.

 ### 2.3 Technology Stack
-The technology we use is:

-Backend:
+We are using following technology:

--Java and Spring
+Backend: Java and Spring

-Frontend:
+Frontend: Flutter
--Flutter

-IDE:
--VS Code, and Eclipse
+IDE: VS Code, IntelliJ IDEA and Eclipse

-Project Management:
+Project Management: YouTrack and GitHub
--YouTrack
--GitHub

-Testing:
+Testing: JUnit and Selenium
--JUnit
--Selenium

-Design:
--Adobe InDesign and Illustrator
+Design: Adobe InDesign and Illustrator

 ## 3. Specific Requirements